Learn how to turn your everyday kitchen scraps into rich compost at Greene Acres!

 Good

-Fruit and vegetable scraps, non-greasy food scraps (rice, pasta, bread, grains), coffee grounds & filters, tea bags, egg and nut shells, cut or dried flowers, non-diseased houseplants, paper towels.
+Fruit and vegetable scraps, non-greasy food scraps (rice, pasta, bread, grains), coffee grounds and filters, tea bags, egg and nut shells, cut or dried flowers, non-diseased houseplants, paper towels, dryer lint, pet hair.
 (Make sure tea bags are compostable, some are made of plastic.)

 Bad

-Meat, chicken, fish, seashells, grease, dairy, animal waste, litter or bedding, coal or charcoal, diseased/infested or contaminated plants and soil, "biodegradable"/"compostable" plastics or diapers, weeds that will infest garden soil.
+Meat, chicken, fish, seashells, grease, dairy, animal waste, litter or bedding, coal or charcoal, diseased/infested or contaminated plants and soil, plastics, diapers, weeds.

 Compost is key to waste reduction: 30% of New York City residential garbage is suitable for composting.
 People worry about saving scraps because they stink, but in fact, anaerobic (without oxygen) breakdown causes the stench.
 If you don't seal your compost in an airtight container, it won't stink when you open it.
 Get a bucket that is easy to carry when it is full, something with a lid too loose for stench but too tight for rodents.
 If you keep scraps in your kitchen, you may choose, like many members, to store your scraps in the freezer.